 The VMXNET3 adapter is the next generation of a paravirtualized NIC, introduced by VMware ESXi.
-It is designed for performance and is not related to VMXNET or VMXENET2.
-It offers all the features available in VMXNET2, and adds several new features such as, multi-queue support (also known as Receive Side Scaling, RSS), IPv6 offloads, and MSI/MSI-X interrupt delivery.
-Because operating system vendors do not provide built-in drivers for this card, VMware Tools must be installed to have a driver for the VMXNET3 network adapter available.
+It is designed for performance, offers all the features available in VMXNET2, and adds several new features such as, multi-queue support (also known as Receive Side Scaling, RSS), IPv6 offloads, and MSI/MSI-X interrupt delivery.
 One can use the same device in a DPDK application with VMXNET3 PMD introduced in DPDK API.